Mikesch-mp/icingaweb2-module-grafana/README.md

 ### Search order

-This module prefers the `service name`, then looks for an optional `parametrized service nam` and for the `service check command name`.
+This module prefers the `service name`, then looks for an optional `parametrized service name` and for the `service check command name`.

 If there is no match, it will use the default dashboard as fallback.